DCotterill/halixia-hugo/content/ma/get-into-yoga-145.md

 layout: static
 ---

-Learn about the benefits of adding yoga into your life
+Learn about the benefits of adding yoga into your life.

 Read about the benefits of yoga for everyone.
 Getting into a regular practice offers so many mental and physical health benefits.
 Some, like improved flexibility, are clearly evident.